FrancescoSaverioZuppichini/TFGraphConvertible/README.md

 ## Conclusion
 With this tutorial we have seen how to serialize a class and bind each field back to the correct tensor in the tensorflow graph.
-Be awere that you can store the `serialized_model` in `.json` format and load it directly where you need.
+Be aware that you can store the `serialized_model` in `.json` format and load it directly where you need.
 In this way, you can directly create your model by using Object Oriented Programming and retrieve all the variales inside them without having to rebuild them.

 Thank you for reading